jrhubott/homeseer/README.md

 0. Enable the ASCII connection in HomeSeer (required to receive device updates in Home Assistant).
 1. Create the directory `custom_components` inside your Home Assistant config directory.
-2. `cd` into the `custom_components` directory and do `git clone https://github.com/marthoc/homeseer`.
+2. `cd` into the `custom_components` directory and do `git clone https://github.com/jrhubott/homeseer`.
-3. Add the below config to your configuration.yaml and restart Home Assistant.
+3. Start Home Assistant and use the add integration feature to add the Homeseer Integration
 4. Problems with certain devices (i.e. not supported yet) will be reported in the debug logs for the component/pyHS3.

 ## Upgrade